-The Frederick P. Lenz Foundation and Naropa University are hosting a two-hour webinar for Lenz Foundation grantees and friends, presented by a diverse panel of Naropa scholars and faculty.
+The Frederick P. Lenz Foundation and Naropa University hosted a two-hour webinar for Lenz Foundation grantees and friends, presented by a diverse panel of Naropa scholars and faculty.

 The Lenz Foundation collaborated with NYU’s Department of Global Spiritual Life in association with its Stern School of Business to launch the Awakened Leadership Conference, June 1-3, 2016 in Los Angeles on the Loyola Marymount campus.

 Contemplation, Collaboration and Change was a nine-month training program produced specifically for the Lenz Foundation by senior fellows of the Presencing Institute.
 The purpose of the program was to help Foundation grantees gain experience and expertise in launching and sustaining collaborations with each other and with partner institutions in other sectors.
 The program consisted of two weekend workshop retreats, four webinars, group coaching and some organizational consulting.

 Through the Soul of Money Institute, the Foundation constructed for the benefit of each of its grantees, a $200,000+ fundraising and good business practice training program presented through a series of four webinars, two workshops and a Foundation conference.
 It took place between June, 2010 and September, 2011.
 In these difficult economic times, raising money and effectively implementing the program for which the funds have been raised is most challenging.
 As the Foundation’s economic resources have become more limited as a consequence of the economic downturn, the Foundation took some of its precious grant dollars to create this program, run by the experts at the Soul of Money, to enable the Foundation’s grantees to become more self-sufficient through effective fundraising and use of sound business practices.